International Collaborative Projects with Heritage Institutes

 Applications for a Grant for International Collaborative Projects with Heritage Institutes can be submitted through the Mondriaan Fund’s online application system, for which you need an account.
 With your account you can access the application form, where you can fill in the questions and upload the information requested in the checklist below.
 Click here for the FAQ about online applications.

 Applications for a Grant for International Collaborative Projects with Heritage Institutes can be submitted twice a year.
-The deadlines of the application rounds in 2019 are: April 8, and October 21.
+The deadlines of the application rounds in 2020 are 6 April and 19 October.
 Applications must be submitted at 5.00 PM on the day of the deadline.

 Applicants must allow for a total processing period of a maximum of three months from the deadline of the application round.
 Grants from the Mondriaan Fund cannot be awarded with retroactive effect, which is why the application must be submitted well before the desired starting date.